 The Corporation maintains defined contribution pension plans covering substantially all eligible employees.
 Employees may deposit a portion of their earnings for each pay period on a pre-tax basis and the Corporation matches 50% of each participant's voluntary contributions up to a maximum of 4% of the employee's annual salary.
+Effective January 1, 2017, the Corporation increased its match to 50% of each participant's voluntary contributions up to a maximum of 6% of the employee's annual salary.
 At its discretion, the Corporation may make additional contributions to the Plan.
-Matching and discretionary contribution expenses for the years ended July 31, 2016 and 2015 totaled approximately \$3,648,000 and \$2,718,000, respectively.
-For 2016 and 2015, the total discretionary contributions paid totaled approximately \$-0- and \$-0-, respectively.
+Matching and discretionary contribution expenses for the years ended July 31, 2017 and 2016 totaled approximately \$1,009,000 and \$3,648,000, respectively.

-12. Employee Health Insurance
+11. Employee Health Insurance

 The Corporation has a self-insurance program under which a third-party administrator processes and pays claims.
 The Corporation reimburses the third-party administrator for claims incurred and paid.
 In addition, the Corporation participates in a shared group financing layer agreement with other Georgia hospitals through a program offered by Georgia ADS, LLC.
 The program is designed to provide for the financing and payment of covered claims.
-For all of fiscal year 2015 and for fiscal year 2016 through December 31, 2015, the claims included in the financing program were covered claims between \$150,000 and \$500,000.
+For fiscal year 2016 through December 31, 2015, the claims included in the financing program were covered claims between \$150,000 and \$500,000.
 Effective January 1, 2016, the parameters of the program changed to include covered claims between \$225,000 and \$650,000.
 Each participant in the program is responsible for a portion of the shared claims based on their percentage of the total claims for the group.
 Additional insurance has been obtained to provide coverage for claims exceeding \$650,000.
-Total expenses related to this plan were approximately \$22,500,000 and \$18,790,000 for 2016 and 2015, respectively.
+Total expenses related to this plan were approximately \$17,394,000 and \$22,500,000 for 2017 and 2016, respectively.

-13. Malpractice Insurance
+12. Malpractice Insurance

 Effective August 1, 2006, Phoebe Putney Indemnity, LLC (PPI), located in South Carolina, issued a claims-made policy covering professional and general liabilities, personal injury, advertising injury liability, and contractual liability of the Corporation with a retroactive date of January 1, 1990.
-Under the policy, the limit of liability is \$5,000,000 per occurrence, with an annual aggregate of \$27,000,000 at July 31, 2016 and 2015.
+Under the policy, the limit of liability is \$5,000,000 per occurrence, with an annual aggregate of \$27,000,000 at July 31, 2017 and 2016.

 Effective August 1, 2015, PPI purchased excess of loss reinsurance coverage in order to limit its financial exposure to large claims relating to employed physicians and surgeons.
-Under the per risk coverage, the reinsurer shall pay up to \$750,000 per loss, per insured, in excess of \$250,000 per loss occurrence, in excess of \$250,000 per loss occurrence.
+Under the per risk coverage, the reinsurer shall pay up to \$750,000 per loss, per insured, in excess of \$250,000 per loss, per insured.
+Under the clash coverage, the reinsurer shall pay up to \$750,000 per loss occurrence, in excess of \$250,000 per loss occurrence.
 The maximum amount recoverable for both of these coverage's combined shall not exceed 40% of the subject premium or \$6,000,000, whichever is greater.
-Under the excess of limits coverage, the reinsurer shall pay up to \$4,000,000 per loss, per insured, in excess of \$1,000,000, per loss, per insured.
+Under the excess of \$1,000,000, per loss, per insured.
+The maximum amount recoverable for both of these coverage's combined shall not exceed 40% of the subject premium or \$6,000,000 per loss, per insured, in excess of \$1,000,000, per loss, per insured.
 The maximum amount recoverable for this coverage shall not exceed \$8,000,000.
 The reinsurance treaty provides for adjustable premiums based on ceded losses up to a stated maximum.

-The Corporation has also purchased excess liability coverage which covers \$50,000,000 per occurrence and in aggregate in excess of the PPI coverage of \$5,000,000.
+The System has also purchased excess liability coverage which includes coverage of the Corporation.
+The limits of the policy are \$50,000,000 per occurrence and in aggregate in excess of the PPI coverage of \$5,000,000.
 All of the risk related to this coverage has been ceded to unrelated reinsurers via a contract of reinsurance.